History of Hip Hop Music

 - Early Golden Age: Eric B. & Rakim - Paid in Full, Public Enemy - Fear of a Black Planet

-- Jazz Rap: A Tribe Called Quest - The Low End Theory, Guru - Jazzmatazz, Vol 1
+- Jazz Rap: A Tribe Called Quest - The Low End Theory, Gang Starr - Daily Operation

-- Socially-conscious Hip Hop: Mos Def & Talib Kweli - Black Star, Common - Like Water for Chocolate
+- Socially-conscious: Mos Def & Talib Kweli - Black Star, Common - Like Water for Chocolate

-- Hardcore Rap: Wu-Tang Clan - Enter the Wu-Tang, Nas - Illmatic, The Notorious B.I.G. - Ready to Die
+- Hardcore: Wu-Tang Clan - Enter the Wu-Tang, Nas - Illmatic, The Notorious B.I.G. - Ready to Die

-- Gangsta Rap: Ice-T - The Iceman, Ice Cube - Death Certificate, 2Pac - All Eyez on Me
+- Gangsta: Ice-T - The Iceman, NWA - Straight Outta Compton, Ice Cube - Death Certificate

-- G-Funk: Dr Dre - The Chronic, DJ Quik - Quik Is the Name, Snoop Dog - Doggystyle
+- G-Funk: Dr Dre - The Chronic, 2Pac - 2Pacalypse Now, Snoop Dog - Doggystyle

 alternative hip hop (noun): any style that isn't mainstream commercial hip hop - Have you heard much alternative hip hop?